Best Of18 min read

 How We Evaluated These Tools

-Look, methodology matters.
-Each tool was assessed across five dimensions:
+Each tool was tested across five key dimensions:

 We tested each tool on identical prompts across three content types: long-form blog posts, short-form ad copy, and product descriptions.
-Scores are relative, not absolute — a 4/5 here means it's excellent within the category, not a perfect tool.
+Scores are relative — a 4/5 here means it's excellent within the category, not a perfect tool.

 Every prompt extracted from live systems generating real revenue.
 8 categories: YouTube scripts, SEO articles, social media, email, thumbnails, research, editing, and business strategy.